Skip to content

 Earth gives us all kinds of resources to power our lives.
 Some of them come back on their own.
 Others are gone for good once we use them up.
 4.11A asks 4th graders to identify which is which and explain the advantages and disadvantages of each one.
 The TEKS even gives you the exact list to teach: wind, water, sunlight, plants, animals, coal, oil, and natural gas.

 The five renewable resources keep coming back.
 The wind blows again tomorrow.
 Rivers keep flowing.
 The Sun rises every morning.
 Plants grow back.
 Animals reproduce.
 We can use these every day without running out, as long as we don't damage the systems that make them work.
 The three nonrenewable resources took millions of years to form deep underground.
-Coal, oil, and natural gas (often called fossil fuels) come from the remains of ancient plants and animals that got squeezed and heated under the Earth for ages.
+Coal, oil, and natural gas (often called fossil fuels) come from ancient organic matter that got squeezed and heated under the Earth for ages.
+Coal formed from ancient plants in giant swamps.
+Oil and natural gas formed from tiny ancient sea creatures that settled on the ocean floor.
 Once we burn them, they're gone.
 We can't make more in time for it to matter.

 Every resource has trade-offs.
 Sunlight is clean and free, but solar panels don't make power on cloudy days or at night.
 Coal is powerful and cheap, but burning it pollutes the air.
 Wind is renewable, but a still day means no power.
 Oil makes the gas in cars but causes climate change when it's burned.
 By the end of this unit, kids should be able to look at any of the eight resources, say whether it's renewable or nonrenewable, give one good thing about using it, and give one not-so-good thing.